saml/nodejs-resize-image/README.markdown

 # About

-For GET requests, dynamically resizes image using ImageMagick and serves the resized image.
+For GET requests, dynamically resizes image using ImageMagick `convert` command and serves the resized image.

 For example,

-    GET /some/image.c.10x20.jpg
+    GET /some/image.jpg/10x20.jpg

 will execute